Here’s what you need to know:

 - Employees and students who live off campus can typically quarantine or isolate where they live.

 The university will provide transportation if needed for residential students who need to temporarily relocate.
-Students will not be transported after 7 p.m.
+Students can also request transportation for appointments and follow-up care at the Student Health Center.

 - Go to the pickup location with your belongings at the scheduled time.